arunkumarshahi/Springboot-docker-demo/README.md

 # Deploy docker image on AWS ECS
-* Create a registry in ECR
+* Create a registry in ECR say hello-spring-demo

 * Execute following command to retrieve AWS ECR credentail to upload
 ```sh